Randal Grichuk: Los Angeles Angels

 On July 30, 2023, Grichuk and C. J. Cron were traded to the Los Angeles Angels for minor league pitchers Jake Madden and Mason Albright.
 Grichuk was placed on waivers by the Angels on August 29, but was not claimed and remained with the club.
 On September 6, Grichuk was again placed on waivers by the Angels.

 Arizona Diamondbacks

 On February 17, 2024, Grichuk signed a one-year, $2 million contract with the Arizona Diamondbacks.
 In 106 appearances for the Diamondbacks, he slashed .291/.348/.528 with 12 home runs and 46 RBI.
 Grichuk declined his share of a mutual option for the 2025 season on October 31, and became a free agent.

 On February 4, 2025, Grichuk re-signed with the Diamondbacks on a one-year, $5 million contract with a mutual option for 2026.

 Kansas City Royals

 On July 26, 2025, the Diamondbacks traded Grichuk to the Kansas City Royals for pitcher Andrew Hoffmann.
-He declined his mutual option with the Royals on November 3, 2025, and became a free agent.
+He made 43 appearances for Kansas City, batting .206/.267/.299 with two home runs and five RBI.
+Grichuk declined his mutual option with the Royals on November 3, and became a free agent.

+New York Yankees

+On February 25, 2026, Grichuk signed a minor league contract with the New York Yankees.
+On March 21, it was announced that Grichuk made the Yankees' Opening Day roster.
+He made 16 appearances for the team, batting .194/.212/.323 with two RBI.
+Grichuk was designated for assignment by the Yankees on April 29.
+He elected free agency after clearing waivers on May 1.

+Chicago White Sox

+On May 4, 2026, Grichuk signed a major league contract with the Chicago White Sox.